mr-tsang-kungfu/kungfu-notes/purple.md

 2. left hand soft hand block +
     step a bit to the left into cat stance +
         left hand at set.
-(the success of the next reverse punch depends on where you step. too far to the side, you couldn't reach the attacker's temple. too small step, you will get hit)
+(the success of the next reverse punch depends on your footwork. too far to the side, you couldn't reach the attacker's temple. too small step, you will get hit)
 3. right hand reverse punch to the temple (might have to drop down left hand a bit) and snap back.
     (attacker now turned away a bit exposing his back because of the hit to temple)
 4. drop both hands in the middle in chicken wrist +
     make a big circle back to set +
-        drop down into fighting stance and double palm hit to the kidneys.
+        drop down into fighting stance and double palm strike to the kidneys.
 note the distance between hands should be of human width and the hit should be finished with the stance.
         (attacker bend backward)
 5. quickly grab both shoulders (hard) +